Schroedinger-Hat/ImageGoNord-pip/README.md

 <br>An example could be an awesome wallpaper converted into the Nordtheme palette.

 We checked the commnunity and we did not find anything similar or any project that can accomplish this task.
 So, here we are.

+Of course, we resolved the issue for any kind of palette, theme and it's video supported.

 ### What you can do with this package